flipdishbytes/integration-examples/wpf/README.md

 ```

 #### <a name='IViewModelinterface'></a>IViewModel interface
 Our view models that are suitable for navigation will have to implement the IViewModel interface in order to be used as navigation points.
-The interface is pretty simple, it contains an event that we subscribe to and two functions that allow us to properly Initialize the view model at runtime as well as deconstruct it.
+The interface is pretty simple, it contains an event that we subscribe to and two functions that allow us to properly initialize the view model at runtime as well as deconstruct it.

 ```
 public interface IViewModel